tipsytiptracker/tiptracker/README.md

   * Geolocation lets you tag expenses to a specific location
 * Set a budget goal to alert you as to how much money you can spend before going under budget
 * Save all your paystubs securely in cloud storage
-* Use Optical Character Recgonition to take a picture of a reciept or paystub and have the amounts automatically added to your expenses or incomes
+* Use Optical Character Recgonition to take a picture of a receipt or paystub and have the amounts automatically added to your expenses or incomes

 ## Usage